jaypipes/ghw/README.md

 * `ghw.CPUInfo.TotalCores` has the total number of physical cores the host system contains
-* `ghw.CPUInfo.TotalThreads` has the total number of hardware threads the host system contains
+* `ghw.CPUInfo.TotalHardwareThreads` has the total number of hardware threads the host system contains
 * `ghw.CPUInfo.Processors` is an array of `ghw.Processor` structs, one for each physical processor package contained in the host